 - 273. Background.
 In the 2009 Declaratory Ruling, the Commission held that the presumptively reasonable timeframe for review of personal wireless facility siting applications is 90 days for "collocation" applications and 150 days for all other applications.
 It further determined that an application is a request for collocation for purposes of the Section 332(c)(7) shot clock if it seeks authorization to place an antenna on an existing structure and does not involve a "substantial increase in . . . size," as that phrase is defined in the Collocation Agreement.
 The commission held that the presumptively reasonable timeframe for review of personal wireless facility siting applications is 90 days for "collocation" applications and 150 days for all other applications.
 The facility siting applications is 90 days for "collocation" applications and 150 days for all other applications.
 The facility siting applications is 90 days for "collocation" applications and 150 days for all other applications.
 The facility siting applications is 90 days for "collocation" applications and 150 days for all other applications.
 The facility siting applications is 90 days for "collocation" applications and 150 days for all other applications.
 The facility siting applications is 90 days for "collocation" applications and 150 days for all other applications.
 The facility siting applications is 90 days for "collocation" applications and 150 days for all other applications.
 The facility siting applications is 90 days for "collocation" applications and 150 days for all other applications.
 The facility siting applications is 90 days for "collocation" applications and 150 days for all other applications.
-The facility siting applications is 90 days for "collocation" applications and 150 days for all other applications.
-The facility siting applications are provided in the collocation applications and 150 days for all other applications.
-The facility siting applications are provided in the collocation applications and 150 days for all other appli - 274.
+The facility siting applications are proposed as a siting application and 150 days for all other applications. - 274.
 In the Infrastructure NPRM, the Commission sought comment on whether to revise the test for a "substantial increase in size" under Section 332(c)(7) and the 2009 Declaratory Ruling to reflect the test we adopt in this Report and Order for a "substantial change in physical dimensions" under Section 6409(a) of the Spectrum Act.718 - 275.
 We received a wide array of comments on this question.
 Some commenters propose that we harmonize the two tests completely, others oppose any revisions to the current rule, and others suggest some specific revisions.
 Some, for example, oppose formal harmonization but support a "plain language" approach to defining "collocation," while another supports defining "substantial increase" to include changes to both the collocation site and any associated ground equipment.
 Still others contend that the collocation definition should apply to mounting an antenna on any structure, including utility